-Paul’s Run resident, Freda Tevelson Samuels, enjoys living with her loving husband, Bernie, in their spacious apartment at Paul’s Run.
-As she and Bernie continue to live active lifestyles throughout their years of retirement, they look forward to each and every day spending time with the friends, families, and neighbors of this community.
+Paul’s Run resident, Freda, enjoys living with her loving husband, Bernie, in their spacious apartment at Paul’s Run.
+As she and Bernie continue to live active lifestyles throughout their retirement, they look forward to safely spending time with the friends, families, and neighbors of this community.

-Freda who is proud to be 94 years old and living well, says that her entire life has been surrounded by love, and for that, she feels abundantly grateful.
+Freda who is proud to be in her mid 90s and living well, says that her entire life has been surrounded by love, and for that, she feels abundantly grateful.

 I have known love from the day I was born, and that has been so helpful to me.
 That’s the one thing I feel has benefitted my entire life.